About Us

 Collaboration & Support

-We work with school leadership and The Ministry of Education to ensure that our initiatives align with national education goals and student wellbeing priorities.
+We work with school leadership and The Ministry of Education to ensure that our programmes support national education goals and student wellbeing priorities.

-Since 2014, we have served as local agent for the Canadian Lyford Cay Foundation, helping to deliver its charitable mission in The Bahamas.
+Since 2014, we have served as local agent for the Canadian Lyford Cay Foundation, supporting the delivery of its charitable work in The Bahamas.